This page contains explanatory notes and background information on various entries on the Books and Maps pages.

 Chart of the Antarctic Attributed to Pedro Reinel and containing original record of the voyage of Magellan in the Atlantic.
 M. D.

 Although the “… by Sir Francis Drake” on the title page may suggest that this is the name of the author, it is actually part of the title.
 Drakes's nephew, also named Francis, signed the book's brief dedication to Robert, Earl of Warwick, and may or may not have edited the text, which is mostly taken from the journal of the ship's chaplain, Francis Fletcher.
+Note that Sir Francis died in 1596, some 32 years before the book was published in 1628.

 In both charts, San Sebastián bay is placed some 25 miles south of its actual location, and its inner shore deleted.
 The simple compass rose on the 1831 chart is omitted on the 1839 chart.
 The legends at the bottom of each chart are: